-#2 Updated by Marko Lindqvist 5 months ago
+#2 Updated by Marko Lindqvist almost 2 years ago

 I'm not particularly fond of using "overhead" and "iso" with hex topologies.
 After all the only difference between "regular" hex and iso-hex is how the hexes are rotated.
 For one of them (I always forgot which) vertical sides are direct, for the other horizontal ones.
 I don't think either is necessarily more "overhead" than the other.

 Not that I have suggestions for better terminology.